Deadlock vs Omen matchup in Valorant

 Deadlock vs Omen Matchup Summary

-The Deadlock vs Omen matchup in Valorant is a heavily one-sided matchup.
-Based on 4 competitive matches analyzed, Omen wins 75.0% of the time compared to Deadlock's 25.0%, a 50.0 percentage point difference.
+The Deadlock vs Omen matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 5 competitive matches analyzed, Omen wins 80.0% of the time compared to Deadlock's 20.0%, a 60.0 percentage point difference.
 The most significant gap is in fragging ability, where Omen consistently outperforms.
 In this Sentinel vs Controller matchup, Omen has overwhelming superiority in this agent matchup.
 Deadlock should never take isolated fights against Omen and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Deadlock vs Omen Fragging Analysis